News & Event

 $3,500.00 to Lions Club of Frederick for eye care assistance to low-income individuals.

-FREDERICK, MD – December 18, 2018: During its recent FY2019 strategic grantsmaking cycle, The Community Foundation of Frederick County provided $302,558.92 to 13 area nonprofits dedicated to improving lives and enhancing Frederick County.
-These grants focus on the Community Foundation’s strategic grant areas supporting children and youth, health care, and basic human needs.
+FREDERICK, MD –December 17, 2019: During its recent FY2020 strategic grantmaking cycle, The Community Foundation of Frederick County provided $423,335.30 to 29 area nonprofits dedicated to improving lives and enhancing Frederick County.
+These grants focus on the Community Foundation’s strategic grant areas supporting children and youth, health care, basic human needs, preparing for an aging population, responding to substance use disorder, and supporting families with children.

 Strategic grant funding supporting school readiness for children and youth was provided to:

-Blessings in a Backpack: $12,000 for weekend backpacks of supplemental nutrition for pre-K children attending Lincoln, Monocacy, and Waverley Elementary Schools.
+Blessings in a Backpack: $500 for weekend backpacks of supplemental nutrition for pre-K

-The Housing Authority of the City of Frederick: $21,600 for Early Learning: Building Successful Students program.
+The Housing Authority of the City of Frederick: $20,000 for Early Learning and Thriving Families: Keys to School Success program.

 Mental Health Association of Frederick County: $21,200 for Healthy Families Frederick program.